ABOUT FMDA

 • Representation in the House of Delegates of AMDA.

-• Representation in the House of Delegates of the Florida Medical Association.
+• Representation in the Houses of Delegates of AMDA and the Florida Medical Association.

-• Providing testimony at public hearings, in front of the Florida Legislature, and in developing position statements regarding issues important to clinicians in long-term care such as the availability and affordability of liability insurance, the Pill Mill Bill, “Granny Cams” in nursing homes, CMS’ proposed new rules of participation for SNFs, accountable care organizations, bundled payments, value based purchasing, and other hot-button issues.
+• Providing testimony at public hearings, in front of the Florida Legislature, and in developing position statements regarding issues important to clinicians such as POLST (Physician Orders for Life Sustaining Treatments), CMS’ rules of participation for SNFs, accountable care organizations, bundled payments, value based purchasing, and other hot-button issues.

 • Designated liaisons with Florida Health Care Association and LeadingAge Florida on issues of mutual importance